-A journalist and writer with more than 15 years experience, I divide my time between Berlin, Lisbon and Madrid.
-A former correspondent, I specialise in the Iberian Peninsula region but also write about art and culture, people and places, the climate crisis and the natural world, for publications across the UK, US and Australia.
+An award winning journalist and writer with more than 15 years experience, I divide my time between Berlin, Lisbon and Madrid.
+A former correspondent, I specialise in the Iberian Peninsula region but also write about art and culture, politics, people and places from around the world, for English language publications across the UK, US and Australia.